charleennewland/blog/maturity_model.md

 </p>
 <h5 align="center">Operational Excellence Dimensions and Focus Areas</h5>

 The image below showcases four lines of the customized maturity model.
+The model consists of five distinct levels:
+1. "Emerging,"
+2. "Learning,"
+3. "Committing,"
+4. "Accelerating,"
+5. and "Excelling,"
-The model consists of five distinct levels: "Emerging," "Learning," "Committing," "Accelerating," and "Excelling," with each level specifying its prerequisites.
-In order to advance, the organization must fulfil the prerequisites for both the higher level and the ones before.
+with each level specifying its requirements.
+In order to advance, the organization must fulfil the requirements for both the higher level and the ones before.

-Once all focus areas have been assessed, the organization is assigned an total operational excellence score, allowing it to pinpoint and address areas with lower scores.
-An organization's overall operational excellence score increases as it performs well across the all areas, indicating progress in the right direction.
-It is crucial to regularly review and update the maturity model to align with the organization's evolving priorities
+Once all focus areas have been assessed, the organization is assigned an total operational excellence score, allowing it to focus on and address areas with a lower scores.
+An organization's overall operational excellence score increases as it performs well across all areas, indicating progress in the right direction.
+It is important to regularly review and update the maturity model to align with the organization's evolving priorities

 <p align="center">
   <img width="1100" height="400" src="https://github.com/charleennewland/blog/assets/138404574/27145314-a168-4471-8582-c50688593f4a/460/300">
 </p>
 <h5 align="center"> Excerpt of Customized Operational Excellence Maturity Model</h5>

+So let's dissect one of these lines.

 #### Conclusions
 In summary, an Operational Excellence Maturity Model serves as a valuable tool for organizations to assess, plan, and implement improvements in their operational processes.
 It aligns operations with strategy, promotes a culture of continuous improvement, and ultimately leads to better performance, customer satisfaction, and competitiveness.